 Ions: Atoms with a Charge

 Atoms can gain or lose electrons to become ions.
-When an atom loses electrons, it becomes a positively charged ion called a cation.
+Here's the thing — when an atom loses electrons, it becomes a positively charged ion called a cation.
 When an atom gains electrons, it becomes a negatively charged ion called an anion.

 Ions are essential in many chemical and biological processes: